theredplanetsings/real-time-systems/README.md

 - Schedule plots now reuse a cached figure helper in the interactive pages, which makes reruns feel faster.
 - PNG export now surfaces clearer failures instead of silently dropping downloads when image export is unavailable.
 - Compare Mode now uses the shared algorithm registry from the core utilities, keeping the page definitions aligned.
+- Added a dedicated Slack Stealing page with sidebar controls for periodic EDF tasks and aperiodic jobs.
 - Legacy flat algorithm pages were archived under `legacy_pages/` to keep the main sidebar focused.

 ## Dashboard